Exr0nProjects/zai/LLM_CONTEXT.md

 Notes from LLM agents:

 ## Project Overview
-(agent:init) Present is a notes app built with SvelteKit, TailwindCSS, and designed as a PWA with offline capabilities.
+(agent:init) zai is a notes app built with SvelteKit, TailwindCSS, and designed as a PWA with offline capabilities.
 Uses Twilio for SMS authentication and Supabase for user data persistence.

 ## Architecture Decisions
 (agent:init) **Framework**: SvelteKit chosen for robust SSR, excellent PWA support, and modern development experience